Proven-Paradox/shaper-system/Handbook.md

 You have a barrier or defense active that takes damage for you.
 While you have any amount of Shield, damage done to you subtracts from your Shield amount before your HP.
 You cannot use Shield to pay HP costs, and effects described as "losing" life or HP (such as HP loss from low Endurance during a chase) still subtract directly from your HP.
 Shield gained from different sources stack.

 #### Taunt
-If you have Taunt and are in a space with any other ally, enemies must target you.
+If you have Taunt and are in a space with any other ally, enemies must target you over other allies in the same square.
 Foes using Offensive Abilities that pick a single target can only pick you.
 Abilities that Abilities that affect Squares instead of targets can still affect your allies as normal.
 If multiple allies have Taunt in the same Square, foes may choose between them at will.
 Abilities that affect multiple targets in a Square (such as [Sweeping Strike](#sweeping-strike)) must prioritize targets with Taunt.
 [Protectors](#protection) are excluded from the redirection of Taunt and can be targeted as normal.
 A [Provoked](#provoke) combatant ignores Taunt, prioritizing instead whoever Provoked it.